zeroluck/docs/sources/reference/oxAuth/oxauth-ldap-properties.md

 ## oxauth-ldap.properties

-These are the properties oxTrust uses to connect to Lightweight Directory Access Protocol (LDAP):
+These are the properties [oxTrust][oxtrust] uses to connect to Lightweight Directory Access Protocol (LDAP):

  * __bindDN__